eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 ## App structure

 The teams service has been added to the app at `src/services/teams/`.
-Its organized similarly to users.
+Its structured similarly to users.

 ## Loading the tables